-- 4.9.1 Once the student has passed all parts of the preliminary examination, they must write a research proposal about their dissertation research.
+4.9.1 Once the student has passed all parts of the Preliminary Examination, they must write a research proposal about their dissertation research.
 The proposal must present background concepts and ideas from relevant literature, must define the topic and goal of the research, and must describe how the student will evaluate successful completion of the goal.
-Typically, successful completion of research can be demonstrated by formal proofs of results, by empirical measurement of results, by construction and demonstration of an operational model, or a combination of these methods. - 4.9.2 The student must formally present and defend the proposal in an open seminar, and afterwards, the Supervisory Committee must approve of the proposal. - 4.9.3 The proposal defense will be publicly announced by the Department, and the defense must be scheduled during the time classes are in session. - 4.9.4 The proposal defense must be completed at least seven months before the dissertation defense, and not prior to being admitted into PhD candidacy.
+Typically, successful completion of research can be demonstrated by formal proofs of results, by empirical measurement of results, by construction and demonstration of an operational model, or a combination of these methods.

+- 4.9.2 The student must formally present and defend the proposal in an open seminar.
+The Supervisory Committee will then discuss the proposal, and may suggest changes.
+The student cannot schedule the dissertation defense (cf. Section 4.10.2) until at least 3/4 of the Supervisory Committee members have approved the (possibly revised) proposal. - 4.9.3 The student must notify the Department of the time and place of the Proposal Defense to arrange for a public announcement of the Proposal Defense. - 4.9.4 The Proposal Defense cannot happen prior to the student being admitted into PhD candidacy, and should ideally be completed at least seven months before the dissertation defense (see Section 4.10).